Kullervo: Rune 36 – The death of Kullervo

 Kullervo vows revenge on Untamo.
 One by one, his family members try to dissuade him from the fruitless path of evil and revenge.
-His mother asks what will become of her and Kullervo's father in their old age, and what will become of Kullervo's siblings if he's not there to take care of them, but Kullervo only replies that they can all die for all he cares—all he cares about is revenge.
+His mother asks what will become of her and Kullervo's father in their old age, and what will become of Kullervo's siblings if he's not there to take care of them, but Kullervo only replies that they can all die for all he cares about is revenge.
 As he leaves, he asks if his father, brother and sister will mourn him if he dies, but they say they won't—that they'd rather wait for a better son and brother to be born who is cleverer and more handsome.
 Finally, Kullervo asks his mother if she'll weep for him, and she replies that she will.
 Kullervo hardens his heart and refuses to reconsider, and goes to war full of haughty pride, singing and playing his horn.

 He becomes so obsessed with his revenge that even as he learns of the deaths of his family members during his journey, he doesn't even stop to honour their deaths, apart from weeping a little for his mother—yet he does not pause in his quest for revenge.
 He prays to the high god Ukko to get from him a magical broadsword, which he then uses to slay Untamo and his tribe, sparing no one, burning down his entire village.

 When he returns home, he finds the dead bodies of his own family littered about the estate.
 His mother's ghost speaks to him from her grave and advises him to take his dog and go to the wild woods for shelter.
 He does so, but instead of finding shelter, he only discovers the place by the river where he'd seduced his sister, the earth still mourning out loud of his ruining of her: no plants grow in the spot where he'd slept with her, either.

 Kullervo then asks of Ukko's sword if it will have his life.
 The sword eagerly accepts, noting that as a weapon it doesn't care whose blood it drinks—it's drunk both innocent and guilty blood before.
 Kullervo commits suicide by throwing himself on his sword.
 On hearing the news, Väinämöinen comments that children should never be given away or ill-treated in their upbringing, lest like Kullervo they fail to attain understanding and a man's discretion.